Jankatay/Calcuculator/README.md

 - Memory management is not as efficient as it can/should be.
 - Run through valgrind.
 - Add operator precedence.
 - Use a smaller graphics library.
 Current executable is 1000kb on linux and 1004 kb on windows.
-300kb using packers.
+286kb on linux using packers.

 # Credits
 ## Graphics libraries.